flutter/website/src/add-to-app/ios/add-flutter-screen.md

   `FlutterEngine`.
 {{site.alert.end}}

-The `FlutterEngine` may have the same lifespan as your `FlutterViewController` or outlive your `FlutterViewController`.
+The `FlutterEngine` might have the same lifespan as your `FlutterViewController` or outlive your `FlutterViewController`.

 {{site.alert.tip}}